yoanmalie/d8-theming-guide/getting-started/coding-standards.md

 - `core/themes/seven/css/layout`
 - `core/themes/seven/css/theme`

-These folder contain the stylesheet (`.css` files) for each corresponding category.

-[Read more](https://www.drupal.org/node/2321505) about splitting up `style.css` into SMACSS categories.

 ### BEM

 BEM (Block Element Modifier) is a naming convention.
 The Drupal 8 CSS class names are based on the BEM methodology, resulting in more transparency and meaning.